scaleoutsean/solidfire-windows/README.md

 ### Windows Admin Center

-- Currently there is no plugin for SolidFire, but as highlighted above, storage-side operations are fairly rare
+- Currently there is no Admin Center plugin for SolidFire, but as highlighted above, frequent storage-side operations are fairly rare
+- Note that Admin Center can add Hyper-V clusters and individual servers; you may want to add a Hyper-V cluster (which adds the members as well)
 - At this time, a Hyper-V storage management workflow in Windows Admin Center might look like this:
   - Prepare PowerShell scripts for operations you perform more frequently (e.g. Add, Remove, Resize, and Clone) and keep them on one or two Hyper-V hosts (or simply on Admin's network share)
-  - When one of these operations need to be perofrmed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the script
+  - When one of these operations need to be perofrmed, use Admin Center to start a browser-based remote PowerShell session from a Hyper-V host, and execute the PowerShell script(s)
-  - Then navigate to other parts of Admin Center which have Web UI (view CSVs, create VMs, etc.)
+  - Then navigate to other parts of Admin Center (view CSVs, create VMs, etc.)
-- Note that Admin Center cannot be installed on Active Directory Domain Controller so maybe a management server"
+- Note that Admin Center cannot be installed on Active Directory Domain Controller so maybe find a "management workstation" that can be used for that
-- Cluster capacity and performance can be monitored through Admin Center dashboards
+- Hyper-V cluster capacity and performance can be monitored through Admin Center dashboards; if you'd like to monitor it elsewhere, consider NetApp Cloud Insights

 ### Create and Remove Volume